abulka/relationship-manager/README.md

 - http://www.newtdb.org/en/latest/getting-started.html - Newt DB - You’ll need a Postgres Database server.
 - http://www.zodb.org/en/latest/tutorial.html#tutorial-label - This tutorial is intended to guide developers with a step-by-step introduction of how to develop an application which stores its data in the ZODB.

 However most of these need a backing SQL database - Relationship Manager does not.
-Then again, Relationship Manager doesn't have built in persistence.